-This Use of Vehicles and Driver Authorization Policy (Policy) governs the use of vehicles and driver authorization for University business.
+This bulletin establishes the basic guidelines governing the Uuse of University vVehicles and Driver Authorization Policy (Policy) governs the use of vehicles and driver authorization for University business.
 The University of California (University) strives to operate its vehicles safely for the protection of all with whom it shares the road.
 This Policy reflects currently accepted best practices for the authorization and management of drivers operating any vehicle on behalf of the University.
 These best practices have proven effective in controlling misuse of vehicles and poor driving practices which lead to accidents.
 This Policy applies to all drivers who may operate any University vehicle, leased or rented vehicle, or privately owned vehicle while on University business.